Kottayam: Literature

 Jnananikshepam was the first newspaper published by the natives of Kerala, published at CMS press at Kottayam in 1848.
 Kottayam has produced many well-known writers, journalists and artists.
-Writer and freedom fighter Vaikam Muhammad Basheer was born and brought up in a small village in Kottayam called Thalayolaparambu.
 Novelist Muttathu Varkey and poet Pala Narayanan Nair both have roots in Kottayam.
-Kottayam Pushpanath, a writer of crime thrillers lives in Kottayam.
+Kottayam Pushpanath, a writer of crime thrillers lived in Kottayam.
+He died due to age related ailments on 2 May 2018.
 The Indian-English novelist Arundhati Roy is a native of Kottayam and her semi-autobiographical Booker Prize-winning novel, The God of Small Things, contains her childhood experiences in Aymanam, Kottayam.
 Unni R. a story writer and scriptwriter, is also from Kottayam.
-Kottayam Town is the first town in India to have achieved 100% literacy (a remarkable feat achieved as early as in 1989).
-English education in South India did actually start at the Old Seminary here at Kottayam in 1813.
+Kottayam was the first town in India to have achieved 100% literacy.
+Kottayam Public Library was founded in 1882 by T Rama RaoDewanPeshkar (Collector) of Northern Division of Travancore State.

 Education

 In the 17th century, a Dutch school was started at Kottayam, which was short-lived.
-The first English school in Kerala, and the first college in India, was established in 1817 by the Church Missionary Society of England as CMS College.
-Kottayam became India's first town with 100% literacy in 1989.
+The first English school in Kerala, and the first college in India, was established in 1817 by the Church Missionary Society of England under the leadership of Col. John Munro, as CMS College.
+Today CMS College Kottayam and SB College, established with help of Catholic Church, in Changanassery, 17 km from town, stands as a landmark and has made a huge contribution to education in the district.
+Thus, Kottayam became India's first town with 100% literacy in 1989.

 The Government Medical College, Kottayam, is one of the most prominent medical colleges in Kerala.
-Mahatma Gandhi University, Kerala, is based out of Kottayam.
+Also, Mahatma Gandhi University, Kerala, is based out of Kottayam.
 Kottayam boasts several other colleges and universities.
+It is also home to one of the world's most renowned institutes for Syriac studies: St. Ephrem Ecumenical Research Institute.

 There are 14 engineering colleges.
-Government Engineering College, Rajiv Gandhi Institute of Technology, Kottayam is located in Pampady, 14 km east of Kottayam.
-Indian institute of information technology, Kottayam is an institute of national importance is also located around 30 km from Kottayam, near to Pala town.
+Government Engineering College - Rajiv Gandhi Institute of Technology, Kottayam is located in Pampady, 14 km east of Kottayam.
+Indian institute of information technology, Kottayam, an institute of national importance is also located around 30 km from Kottayam, near to Pala town.
+Indian Institute of Mass Communication (IIMC) has one of its regional centres near Pampady, Kottayam.